Building MFEM

 Download hypre and METIS from

-Below we assume that we are working with hypre version 2.16.0 and METIS version 4.0.3 (see below for METIS version 5 and later).
+Below we assume that we are working with hypre-2.26.0 and metis-4.0.3 (see below for METIS version 5 and later).
 We also assume that the serial version of MFEM and GLVis have been built as described above.

 Put everything in the same directory: